-In general, members of non-profit research information infrastructure facilities such as libraries, archives, museums, research collections, research data centres or computing and information centres are eligible to submit proposals.
+Members of non-profit research information infrastructure facilities such as libraries, archives, museums, research collections, research data centres or computing and information centres are generally eligible to submit proposals.
 Researchers in Germany or those working at a German research institution abroad who have completed their academic training (generally by obtaining a doctorate) are also eligible to apply.

-In general, you are not eligible to submit a proposal if you work at an institution that is not non-profit or one that does not allow immediate publication of research findings in a generally accessible form.
+As a rule you are not eligible to submit a proposal if you work at an institution that is not non-profit or one that does not allow immediate publication of research findings in a generally accessible form.

-Since funding provided in the area of scientific library services and information systems is intended to achieve improvements to nationwide and international information infrastructures, and its results benefit research as a whole, institutes and member organisations of the Max Planck Society, the Fraunhofer-Gesellschaft, the Helmholtz Association, the Leibniz Association, and publicly funded research institutions associated with these organisations, and German sections of international information infrastructure institutions are also eligible to apply.
+Funding provided in the Scientific Library Services and Information Systems area is intended to achieve improvements to nationwide information infrastructures, and its results benefit research as a whole.
+Therefore, researchers working at the institutes and member organisations of the Max Planck Society, the Fraunhofer-Gesellschaft, the Helmholtz Association, the Leibniz Association, and publicly funded research institutions associated with these organisations, and German sections of international information infrastructure institutions are also eligible to apply.